cesarsotovalero/cesarsotovalero.github.io/_posts/2021-12-05-sigbovik-the-ig-nobel-for-academics-and-computer-science-researchers.md

   </figcaption>
 </figure>

-- **DollarCoin: A Cryptocurrency With Proof-Of-Dollar** In this paper, the authors present DollarCoin, a new cryptocurrency, as an alternative to Bitcoin.
+- **“DollarCoin: A Cryptocurrency With Proof-Of-Dollar”** In this paper, the authors present DollarCoin, a new cryptocurrency, as an alternative to Bitcoin.
 DollarCoin is mined, or generated, by burning a $1 bill, while taking a video of the burning process in a specified manner.
 In his paper, the author proves that burning the bill in this specified manner ensures that the currency cannot be forged or double spent.
 During the paper's presentation, it was a demonstration of this process of generating a DollarCoin, taking a dollar bill out of ones pocket and lighting it on fire.
 Unsurprisingly, this demonstration led to a great deal of amusement among the audience.

-- **Pikachu, Domosaur, and Other Monolexical Languages** Many complicated techniques have been introduced to aid in computer processing of natural languages.
+- **“Pikachu, Domosaur, and Other Monolexical Languages”** Many complicated techniques have been introduced to aid in computer processing of natural languages.
 While this is generally considered to be a difficult task, many approaches have ignored the prevalent class of monolexical languages, or languages that consist of a single word.
 In this paper, the authors present some desirable properties of such languages and apply techniques for common NLP tasks to demonstrate their value.

 <figure class="jb_picture">
   {% responsive_image path: img/posts/monolexical_creatures.png alt:"Examples of creatures with monolexical languages." %}